We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-For example, researchers found that after study participants used hemp oil for hair treatments for 6 weeks (by applying it directly to their hair), 89% of hair samples tested positive for one or more cannabis constituents.
+For example, researchers found that after study participants used hemp oil for hair treatments for 6 weeks (by applying it directly to their hair),

 Although scientific testing has not yet backed up these claims, the following are some of the ways in which hemp seed oil could benefit the hair:

 - by preventing water loss to protect the hair

 Hemp seeds are rich in polyunsaturated omega-3 and omega-6 fatty acids, in what some experts call the perfect ratio.
 This may contribute to the many potential health benefits that people attribute to hemp and hemp seed oil.